Pikaoku/gcdnd-docs/campaigns/The Drowning of Ana de Vaena/S09:thus_ends_tunkesk.md

 ## Kills

+* A ballista and it's crew, by Xan and Jared's lightning.
-* Neothelid
+* Neothelid by Clonkers
-* Captain of the Guard Rodrio Albergo
+* Captain of the Guard Rodrio Albergo by Captain Dunbar
-* Tunkesk, a Ulitharid
+* Tunkesk, a Ulitharid, by Meabh

 ## Loot